National Tax and Accountants’ Association Group

 If you believe that the information is inaccurate or incomplete, please contact us and we will use all reasonable effort to correct the information.

-We are committed to keeping your information secure and will take reasonable steps to protect the personal information we hold from misuse, loss and unauthorised access, modification or disclosure.
+We are committed to keeping your information secure and will take reasonable steps to protect the personal information we hold from misuse, interference and loss, unauthorised access, modification or disclosure.
 We will also take reasonable steps to destroy or permanently de-identify personal information if it is no longer needed.

 You may request access to, or correction to, personal information that we hold about you.
 We will give you access to, or correct, your personal information unless there is a lawful reason for refusing your request for access or correction.
 If we refuse your request, we will give you a written notice explaining our reasons for that refusal and how you may complain about that refusal.